ccocchi/rabl-rails/README.md

 }]
 ```

-That's a basic overview but there is a lot more to see such as partials, inheritance or fragment caching.

 ## How it works

-As opposed to standard RABL gem, this gem separate compiling (a.k.a transforming a RABL-rails template into a Ruby hash) and the actual rendering of the object or collection.
-This allow to only compile the template once and only Ruby hashes.
+This gem separates compiling, ie. transforming a RABL-rails template into a Ruby hash, and the actual rendering of the object or collection.
+This allows to only compile the template once (when template caching is enabled) which is the slow part, and only use hashes during rendering.

-The fact of compiling the template outside of any rendering context prevent us to use any instances variables (with the exception of node) in the template because they are rendering objects.
-So instead, you'll have to use symbols of these variables.For example, to render the collection `@posts` inside your `PostController`, you need to use `:@posts` inside of the template.
+The drawback of compiling the template outside of any rendering context is that we can't access instance variables like usual.
+Instead, you'll mostly use symbols representing your variables and the gem will retrieve them when needed.

-The only places where you can actually used instance variables  are into Proc (or lambda) or into custom node (because they are treated as Proc).
+There are places where the gem allows for "dynamic code" -- code that is evaluated at each rendering, such as within `node` or `condition` blocks.

 ```ruby
 # We reference the @posts varibles that will be used at rendering time